KevinHe99/my-website/README.md

 1. Comment out `headers()` from `next.config.js`.
 2. Remove `api` folder and components which call the server-side function such as the Newsletter component.
 Not technically required and the site will build successfully, but the APIs cannot be used as they are server-side functions.
+3. .mdx blog posts must be in LF Line Sperator format or the engine will have issues parsing the file.
 ## Frequently Asked Questions

 - [How can I add a custom MDX component?](/faq/custom-mdx-component.md)